bytecodealliance/wasm-tools/crates/wasm-compose/README.md

 It does this by scanning the dependencies for instantiation arguments that can be satisfied by the dependency.
-If more than one argument can be satisfied by a dependency, then `wasm-compose` will error and an explicit instantiation argument must be used.
+If more than one argument can be satisfied by a dependency, then an error will result and an explicit instantiation argument must be used.

 To specify an explicit instantiation argument, use the `with` field: